Qulasta: Translations and manuscripts

+In 1867, Julius Euting published a printed Mandaic version of the Qolasta.

-It has been translated into English by E. S. Drower in 1959 and by Mark Lidzbarski into German in 1920.
+The Qulasta has been translated into English by E. S. Drower in 1959 and by Mark Lidzbarski into German in 1920.
 Lidzbarski's translation was based on two manuscripts, including Ms. Syr.
 F. 2 (R) held at the Bodleian Library, which he called "Roll F."

-E. S. Drower's version of the Qolasta contains 414 prayers (338 prayers if excluding duplicated prayers), which was based on manuscript 53 of the Drower Collection (abbreviated DC 53).
-The fragmentary DC 3, which is an incomplete codex of the Qolasta, was also consulted by Drower.
+E. S. Drower's version of the Qulasta contains 414 prayers (just under 340 prayers if excluding duplicated prayers), which was based on manuscript 53 of the Drower Collection (abbreviated DC 53).
+The fragmentary DC 3, which is an incomplete codex of the Qulasta, was also consulted by Drower.
 DC 53 was copied in 1802 by the ganzibra Adam Yuhana, the father of Yahia Bihram, in Huwaiza, Khuzistan.
 The manuscript was purchased by Drower in 1954.

-Carlos Gelbert has also translated the 103 prayers from Lidzbarki's Mandäische Liturgien into Arabic.
+In 2002, Carlos Gelbert translated the 103 prayers from Lidzbarki's Mandäische Liturgien into Arabic.
 A typesetted Mandaic version has also been published in 1998 by Majid Fandi Al-Mubaraki.

-Summary of contents
+In 2025, Carlos Gelbert and Mark J. Lofts published a full English translation titled The Qulasta, which includes all of the prayers in Drower (1959).

+Contents

 Mandäische Liturgien (Lidzbarski 1920)

 Part 1 of Mark Lidzbarski's Liturgien (1920) (commonly abbreviated ML in Mandaic studies), titled the Qolastā, has only 103 prayers.
-Part 2 includes 4 books from the "Oxford Collection," with 60, 33, 20, and 20 prayers respectively for books 1-4.
+Part 2 includes 4 books from the "Oxford Collection," with 60, 33, 19, and 20 prayers respectively for books 1-4.
+Part 2 has 132 prayers total; combined, Part 1 and Part 2 have 235 prayers.
 All of the prayers have the original Mandaic transcribed in Hebrew letters side-by-side with their respective German translations.